algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 Here, we will more speak as an interface than an UI[^12] strictly speaking because the latter is a nice to have, a future improvement (please take a gaze to the [future improvements](#8-future-improvements) to know all enhancements we have planned to add so far).

 #### 3.2.2 Verification
-While you're waiting for the verification precess, a percentage bar will be displayed to don't leave you in the dark.
+While you're waiting for the verification process, a percentage bar will be displayed to don't leave you in the dark.
 After 10 seconds, if the bar didn't progress of any percent, please restart the verification.

 #### 3.2.3 Main program
 All the operations will happen on the command prompt (the major interface of the software).
 Once the pre-processing is done and your starting point defined as well as your arrival point on the command prompt, an answer in the form of the JSON[^4] format (by default) will be displayed.